u-eff-gee/Horst/README.md

 This Makefile contains a `make clean` option as well.
 The `make` command creates an executable called `create_test_data`.
 The number of bins `NBINS` (see also sec.
 [Usage](#usage)) of the test spectrum and response matrix is hard-coded in the file `horst/test/include/ConfigTest.h`.
 Note that in order to process the output of `create_test_data` by `Horst` or `Tsroh`, this setting must be the same in both codes.

-User-defined response function and spectrum can be hard-coded as member functions of the corresponding classes `SpectrumCreator` and `ResponseMatrixCreator`.
+User-defined response functions and spectra can be hard-coded as member functions of the corresponding classes `SpectrumCreator` and `ResponseMatrixCreator`.

 After changing anything in the source code of `create_test_data`, the code needs to be recompiled.